vectorgrp/sil-kit/docs/api/lin.rst

 - *UseAutosarInterface* is a boolean variable that indicates whether to use the AUTOSAR API or the non-AUTOSAR API.
   It will most likely not be used in practice and it merely intended to show the different usages of the API.

-Successful Transmission from Master to Slave
+Successful Transmission from Master to slave
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example shows a successful data transfer from a LIN master to a LIN slave.
 The transmission must be initiated by